Raccoon-King/grabby-spoofer/README.md

-# MockHub
+# Grabby API

-MockHub is a local mock server for DataHub APIs.
+Grabby API is a local mock server for DataHub APIs.
 It serves canned responses for GraphQL and REST endpoints and allows toggling scenarios via request headers.

 ## Running